caiyuqing/Open-DPSM/Readme.md

   3. Gaze position (y)
   4. Pupil size

-   - It is important that the gaze coordinate of x = 0, y = 0 is at the left corner of the screen.
+   - It is important that the left corner of the screen should have the gaze position coordinates x = 0 and y =0.
 Please convert the gaze positions if it is not the case.

+   - Pupil size should be in diameter.

    - It is recommended that the gaze and pupil data have been preprocessed for blink removal, foreshortening error etc. before loading into Open-DPSM.
 A function for blink removal is provided in the classes.preprocessing, but not incorporated in the toolbox.
 The user can choose to use it if desired.